 Between 1 and 10 in every 100 people have one or more of these effects.

 - Women may stop having periods (amenorrhoea) but this may only be temporary

-- Allergic reactions can happen while the drug is going into your bloodstream and your nurse will monitor you for signs of allergic reaction – tell your nurse if you have skin rashes and itching, a temperature, shivering, redness of the face, a feeling of dizziness, headaches, breathlessness, anxiety or a need to pass urine
+- Allergic reactions can happen while the drug is going into your bloodstream – your nurse will monitor you for signs of an allergic reaction.
+Tell them straight away if you have skin rashes and itching, a temperature, shivering, redness of the face, a feeling of dizziness, headaches, breathlessness, anxiety or a need to pass urine

 - Diarrhoea may occur – drink plenty of fluids, and if your diarrhoea is severe or continues tell your doctor or nurse

 - Loss of appetite

 - Nails may become darker and may have white lines on them

 - Sore eyes – your doctor or nurse can prescribe eye drops